Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI: Related work

-\textsf{LADDER} is closely related to three areas that support threat intelligence, especially attack pattern inference using open-access CTI, information extraction from unstructured and semi-structured corpus, and prediction. \textbf{CTI: }Prior research has centered around building rules or models for searching and analyzing IoCs.
-Most shared intelligence has been limited to tracking known threat indicators such as IP addresses, domain names, and file hashes \cite{liao2016acing,milajerdi2019poirot, shu2018threat}. \cite{alsaheel2021atlas,shen2019attack2vec,bouwman2020different} use internal enterprise logs to capture threat intelligence, and produce attack patterns, which is not scalable.
-Therefore none of these can be directly compared to our framework and inference-generating threat intelligence knowledge graphs.
+\textbf{TTP Extraction from CTI: }Prior research has primarily centered around building rules or models for searching and analyzing IoCs.
 The limitation of this approach is that there is little to no overlap in the shared information, and no long-term analysis is possible using this intelligence.
-Also, none of this research captures detailed attack patterns in a standardized format nor utilizes CTI reports for analysis.
-In \cite{thein2020paragraph}, Thein et al. propose a neural network approach for classifying sentences of a document into five phases of the cyber kill chain, which are broad categories for all the phases of a cyberattack.
-Similarly,\cite{husari2017ttpdrill} combines dependency parser and heuristics to extract threat actions from a document and map them to kill chain phases.
-Luo et al. \cite{luo2021framework} formulate the event extraction as a sequence tagging task and uses a bidirectional LSTM network to solve it. \textbf{Discovering and Extracting Threat concepts: } \cite{bridges2013automatic} implement a maximum entropy model for automatically labeling cybersecurity concepts.
-However, more recently, named entity recognition (NER) models have been built to adopt a hybrid approach combining multiple methods for NER \cite{yi2020cybersecurity}.
-Kim et al. \cite{kim2020automatic} built a NER system using a deep bidirectional LSTM-CRF network trained on a combination of features.
-The work in \cite{dasgupta2020comparative} provides a comparative study of different neural networks, including CNN, LSTM, BERT, and CRF, for cybersecurity NER.
-OpenCTI reports come from diverse sources and therefore ambiguity and duplication in threat concepts are research worthy problems.
-Word embeddings have been used for entity disambiguation in \cite{vashishth2018cesi} by clustering entities based on their similarity in the embedding space. \textbf{Threat Intelligence Knowledge Graph: }Knowledge graph construction in the cybersecurity domain is limited compared to other domains such as biomedical studies.
-The study in \cite{Narayanan2018EarlyDO} implements a collaborative framework with the help of semantically rich knowledge representation for early detection of cybersecurity threats.
-This system assimilates ontologically defined concepts from multiple sources, such as security bulletins, CVEs, and blogs, and then represents it as a knowledge graph (KG) connected by these concepts.
-A cybersecurity KG is constructed from open-access CTI in \cite{Piplai2020CreatingCK}, which contains an analysis of various cyber-attacks and is prepared from the investigation of attacks.
-This system consists of a custom NER and an entity fusion technique to merge concepts extracted from multiple reports.
-SEPSES \cite{Kiesling2019TheSK} is a cybersecurity KG populated from multiple heterogeneous cybersecurity data sources and frequently updated.
-An Extraction, Transformation, Loading (ETL) periodically checks and updates the KG as new security information becomes available.
+Most shared intelligence has been limited to tracking known threat indicators such as IP addresses, domain names, and file hashes \cite{liao2016acing,milajerdi2019poirot, shu2018threat}.
+Some studies \cite{alsaheel2021atlas,shen2019attack2vec,bouwman2020different} use internal enterprise logs to capture threat intelligence and generate attack patterns, but this approach is not scalable.
+Therefore, none of these can be directly compared to our framework for inference-generating threat intelligence knowledge graphs.
+In \cite{thein2020paragraph}, Thein et al. propose a neural network approach for classifying sentences of a document into five phases of the cyber kill chain, which represent broad categories for all the phases of a cyberattack.
+Similarly, TTPDrill~\cite{husari2017ttpdrill} combines dependency parser and heuristics to extract threat actions from a document and maps them to kill chain phases.
+Luo et al. \cite{luo2021framework} formulate the event extraction as a sequence tagging task and use a bidirectional LSTM network to learn it.
+AttackKG \cite{li2022attackg} designs technique templates in a graph structure for each attack pattern and maps them to individual MITRE ATT\&CK IDs using a graph alignment algorithm.
+Our work stands apart from previous research because we develop a novel machine-learning-based algorithm for TTP extraction from unstructured CTI reports.
+Since our approach does not rely on predefined static patterns, it can discover new attack pattern descriptions from threat reports that are yet to be included in the MITRE standard, as shown in Section \ref{usecase-ttp}.
+Our approach also results in a lower number of false positives when compared to relevant works.